amykr777/massjacker/README.md

 ## Features:

-- Tests for Clickjacking vulnerability on various domains.
+- Tests for Clickjacking vulnerability on various domains
 - That's pretty much it.
 - And Yeah creates a POC for vulnerable domains too